Corporate Governance

 Nana Otsuki

-As an Outside Audit & Supervisory Board Member, she is expected to play a role in exercising an appropriate audit function.
-The reason for appointing her is that since she was appointed as an Audit & Supervisory Board Member of the Company, she has properly fulfilled her audit functions and provides valuable advice based on her insight which was acquired through many years of experience as an analyst in financial institutions.
-Attended all of the 10 Board of Directors' meetings and all of the 10 Audit & Supervisory Board meetings held in fiscal 2022.
+As an Outside Director, she is expected to exercise supervisory function appropriately and, as a member of the Audit and Supervisory Committee, to fulfill audit functions appropriately.
+The reason for proposing her as a candidate is that the Company has determined that she can appropriately fulfill this expected role based on her insight into corporate management and related matters acquired through many years of experience as an analyst at financial institutions.
+Attended all of the 12 Board of Directors' meetings and all of the 12 Audit & Supervisory Board meetings held during fiscal year 2025.

 (1) Methods of evaluating of the effectiveness of the Board of Directors

-• Size and composition of the Board of Directors
+• Board of Directors operations

-• Management of the Board of Directors
+• Size, composition and diversity of the Board of Directors

 (2) Results of evaluations of the effectiveness of the Board of Directors

-As described below, the Directors and Audit & Supervisory Board Members have also provided opinions on points for further improvement to effectiveness, and there are plans to take action to address these.
+As described below, the directors and audit & supervisory board members have also provided opinions on points for further improvement to effectiveness, and there are plans to take action to address these.

 (1) Total amount of remuneration, etc. for Directors and Audit & Supervisory Board Members